-19th Century Military Oil Painting Portrait Army Red Coat
+19th Century Military Oil Painting Portrait Army British Red Coat

 - Subject front portrait half length view of a military British red coat 19th century soldier who is wearing his smart regimental military red with brass buttoned tunic uniform.
 He has blue eyes, having slender features a thin moustache with dark brown combed curly hair and rosy cheek complexion looking slightly to the left of the viewer.